-- 17. The plan should include details of resilience or contingency planning.
-This is different from dealing with an increase in numbers of cremation (see para 11 above).
-For example, this section should include what would be done when dealing with a disruption to service such as a breakdown of machinery, or a sustained power cut, or any other unexpected disruption to, or loss of, services. - 18.
-Contingency plans should consider what arrangements would be put in place if there is a lack of staff available to carry out cremations in the event of absenteeism.
-There should also be consideration given to ensuring how the crematorium will continue to operate if there is a pandemic or other unexpected increase in number of cremations.
+19. The plan should include details of resilience or contingency planning.
+This is different from dealing with an increase in numbers of cremation (see section on unexpected increase above).
+For example, this section should include what would be done when dealing with a disruption to service such as a breakdown of machinery, or a sustained power cut, or any other unexpected disruption to, or loss of, services.

+20. Contingency plans should consider what arrangements would be put in place if there is a lack of staff available to carry out cremations in the event of absenteeism.
+There should also be consideration given to ensuring how the crematorium will continue to operate if there is a pandemic or other unexpected increase in number of cremations; for example maintenance of equipment.